 Following the <userDefinedParameters> tag, any number and order of <USER_DEFINED> tags may appear.

-All information about the user-defined parameters shall be conveyed via one attribute of the <USER_DEFINED> tag (the attribute ‘parameter’) and the <USER_DEFINED> element value.
+All information about the user-defined parameters shall be conveyed via one attribute of the <USER_DEFINED> tag (the attribute ‘parameter’) and the <USER_DEFINED> element value (which may include the applicable units).

 In the NDM/XML, the variable-length value associated with the parameter attribute shall be the string following ‘USER_DEFINED_’ in the associated KVN keyword.